gearjosh/sidewalk-doc/README.md

 - For questions or support you can email me at: comedian.sean.connery@gmail.com.

 ## Technologies Used
-- This uses Javascript, Node.js, and everything listed under _Configuration/dependencies (npm)"_ above.
+- This uses Javascript, Node.js, and everything listed under _Configuration/dependencies (npm)_ above.

 ### License
 This software is licensed under GNU GPLv3.